 We have presented a novel PS-wave RTM implementation based on a lowrank approximation of the space-wavenumber mixed-domain wavefield extrapolator.
 Compared to FD RTM, the algorithm is attractive for scalar PS-wave imaging and velocity analysis because: (1) it is dispersion-free, with greater accuracy at high wavenumbers; (2) it is stable for large time steps, even beyond the Nyquist limit; (3) it propagates qP- and qS-waves with exact kinematics; (4) it offers direct control on the accuracy-efficiency trade-off by controlling the rank of the approximation in equation 3.
-We speculate that RTM using lowrank wavefield extrapolation can become a technology of choice for high-fidelity PS-wave imaging.
+Although investigations of stability and efficiency are ongoing, we speculate that RTM using lowrank wavefield extrapolation can become a technology of choice for high-fidelity PS-wave imaging.